pingcap/docs/sql-statements/sql-statement-admin-bdr-role.md

 ---
-title: ADMIN [SET|SHOW] BDR ROLE
+title: ADMIN [SET|SHOW|UNSET] BDR ROLE
-summary: An overview of the usage of ADMIN [SET|SHOW] BDR ROLE for the TiDB database.
+summary: An overview of the usage of ADMIN [SET|SHOW|UNSET] BDR ROLE for the TiDB database.
 ---

-# ADMIN [SET|SHOW] BDR ROLE
+# ADMIN [SET|SHOW|UNSET] BDR ROLE

 - Use `ADMIN SET BDR ROLE` to set the BDR role of the cluster.
-Currently, you can set three BDR roles for a TiDB cluster: `PRIMARY`, `SECONDARY`, and `LOCAL_ONLY` (default).
+Currently, you can set the following BDR roles for a TiDB cluster: `PRIMARY` and `SECONDARY`.
 For more information about BDR roles, see [DDL Synchronization in TiCDC Bidirectional Replication](/ticdc/ticdc-bidirectional-replication.md#ddl-replication).
 - Use `ADMIN SHOW BDR ROLE` to show the BDR role of the cluster.
+- Use `ADMIN UNSET BDR ROLE` to cancel the BDR role of the cluster.

 > **Warning:**
 >